 ‘She’ll blow your mind!’

-The film was directed by Ray Austin (Journey to the Unknown TV series; House of the Living Dead) from a screenplay by one ‘Klaus Vogel’ – actually a pseudonym for Hazel Adair, one of the creators of TV soap Crossroads and a mainstay of 70s British smut films (some sources also credit script work to Beryl Vertue, her fellow TV producer).
+Directed by South African-born Ray Austin (Journey to the Unknown TV series; House of the Living Dead) from a screenplay by one ‘Klaus Vogel’ – actually a pseudonym for Hazel Adair, one of the creators of worst-of-the-worst TV soap series Crossroads and a mainstay of 70s British smut films (some sources also credit script work to Beryl Vertue, her fellow TV producer).

 Vicki Michelle – later in popular TV sitcom ‘Allo ‘Allo

 Neil Hallett – X The Unknown; Ghost Squad

 Keith Buckley – The Pied Piper; Doctor Phibes Rises Again

 Garth Watkins – Twins of Evil; Queen Kong

 Virgin Witch was produced by Ralph Solomons for Tigon distributors and previewed in the December 1970 editions of Mayfair and Continental Film Review.

 Betty (Vicki Michelle) and her sister Christine (Ann Michelle) are two young models who are lured by a lecherous older lesbian to spend a weekend at a country house being photographed by a trendy photographer.
 In reality, Ann is being set up for a virgin sacrifice and induction into a witch’s coven…